3DCoded/Happy-Hare/Espooler-Support.md

 #### `espooler_min_stepper_speed`
 This defines the stepper speed at which the espooler will start.
 It is generally most useful with digital controlled DC motors when you want to set a threshold below which the espooler doesn't run

+#### `espooler_assist_reduced_speed`
+This is a percentage of the calculated "rewind" speed and is because, whilst you want the espooler to over-rewind to keep the filament tight you DON'T want it to over unwind when loading.
+Thus a 50% setting will run the loading "assist" at 50% of the unloading "rewind" speed.
+Note that this speed will never drop before the "in-print" power.

 #### `espooler_printer_power`
 This is a % of the maximum power (max pwm signal) that is applied to the espooler motor while printing.
 This should not be large enough to sping the spool but rather acts as "releasing the braking effort" so there is less strain pulling from the spool while printing.
 It is recommended that you exclude "print" from `espooler_operations` initially until you determine that it is causing too much of a braking effect.

-#### `espooler_assist_reduced_speed`
-This is a percentage of the calculated "rewind" speed and is because, whilst you want the espooler to over-rewind to keep the filament tight you DON'T want it to over unwind when loading.
-Thus a 50% setting will run the loading "assist" at 50% of the unloading "rewind" speed.
-Note that this speed will never drop before the "in-print" power.
+#### Intelligent "in-print burst" operation
+If you set  set the `espooler_printer_power: 0` then the burst-mode kicks into play.
+This by waiting for a trigger to advance the espooler.
+This can be by watching the extruder movement and so every `espooler_assist_extruder_move_length` of movement it will run the espooler at `espooler_assist_burst_power` % power for `espooler_assist_burst_duration` seconds.

+### Sensor based "burst" operation
+Infomation comming soon...

 <br>